Azure/terraform-azurerm-avm-res-network-networkinterface/examples/associate_network_security_groups/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the network interface module
+# Associate a network interface to a network security group

-This example shows how to create and manage network interfaces using the minimal, default values from the module.
+This example shows how to create a network interface and associate it to a network security group.

 ```hcl
 terraform {